There’s no skimping when you prepare this hearty, gluten-free gravy for roast beast. It’s

 Browning to taste

-In medium pan, heat oil on medium heat until shimmery.
-Add shallot and cook, stirring often, 1 minute, or until softened.
+In medium pan, heat oil on medium until shimmery.
+Add shallot.
+Cook, stirring often, 1 minute, or until softened.
 Add mushrooms and 1/2 tsp (2 mL) salt.
 Cook, stirring often, 2 minutes, or until liquid is released and evaporates, and mushrooms sound squeaky and start to turn golden.
 Scrape into small bowl.
 Reserve pan.

 In medium measuring cup, stir together 1/2 cup (125 mL) stock and cornstarch until smooth.
 (Use 4 tbsp/60 mL cornstarch for thin gravy or 6 tbsp/90 mL for thick gravy.)

-In reserved medium pan, melt butter on medium heat.
+In reserved pan, melt butter on medium heat.
 Give cornstarch mixture a big stir and whisk it in carefully (mixture will sputter).
-While whisking, pour in remaining 3 cups (750 mL) stock and port.
+Remove from heat.
+Gradually add warm stock mixture, stirring until smooth after each addition.
 Add thyme, 1/2 tsp (2 mL) salt and pepper.
-Return mushroom mixture and juices to pan.
-When gravy comes to boil, reduce heat to medium-low and simmer, whisking often, 3 to 5 minutes, until thickened and bubbly.
+Add mushroom mixture (with juices).
+Heat, stirring often, on medium 2 minutes, or until starting to simmer and thicken.
+Reduce heat to medium-low.
+Simmer, stirring often and then constantly, 10 minutes, or until thick and glossy.

 Makes 4 cups (1 L).

-- To prevent lumps, the stock mixed with the cornstarch must be cold.
+Kitchen Secrets: To prevent lumps, the stock mixed with the cornstarch must be cold.
+Also, its important to add stock gradually.
+However, do not whisk cornstarch-based sauces vigorously or the starchy bonds will break down.

-- You can prepare this gravy a day or three in advance.
+Make-Ahead: You can prepare this gravy a day in advance.
 Refrigerate it, and when the time comes, reheat in a small pan on medium-low heat, whisking occasionally, until bubbly.
-Or use the microwave, stirring every 30 seconds.
+Note that cornstarch-based sauces start to become weepy and thin the longer they sit.
+If the gravy is too thin, simmering it with a bit more cornstarch slurry.